Relationship between Friedrich Nietzsche and Max Stirner: Circumstantial evidence

 The second involves Hans von Bülow, Cosima Wagner's first husband, who was a great champion and interpreter of Wagner's music.
 Nietzsche apparently first met him in the early 1870s when Nietzsche was frequently a guest of the Wagners and was introduced to members of their circle.
 Bülow visited Basel on 27 March 1872, where he and Nietzsche held long conversations.
 In June of that year, Nietzsche dedicated to von Bülow his new musical composition Manfred-Meditation and sent him a copy of the score.
 Von Bülow replied on July 24 with strong criticism of the piece, but Nietzsche appears to have accepted this criticism with grace.
 In any case, he did not break off all contact with von Bülow as we know that Nietzsche sent him a complimentary copy of the first part of Zarathustra in late summer or early fall of 1883.
 Nietzsche also sent von Bülow a copy of Beyond Good and Evil when the printing was finished in the late summer of 1886.
 He also wrote to Bülow as late as 4 January 1889 during his mental illness.
 Bülow is known to have been a great admirer of Stirner and is reported to have known him personally.
 In April 1892.
 Bülow closed his final performance with the Berlin Philharmonic with a speech "exalting" the ideas of Stirner.
 Together with John Henry Mackay, Stirner's biographer, he placed a memorial plaque at Stirner's last residence in Berlin.

 The third is the fact that from 1 to 17 October 1865 Nietzsche visited the house of his friend Hermann Mushacke in Berlin.
 Hermann's father was one Eduard Mushacke, who in the 1840s had been a "good friend" of Stirner.
-Nietzsche apparently got on well with Eduard Mushacke.
-Writing to his mother from Leipzig a few days later on 22 October, he reported: "The life in Berlin was exceptionally pleasant and enjoyable.
-The old Mushacke is the most lovable man I ever met.
-We are on first name terms".
-One study links this newly discovered biographical detail with an "initial crisis" Nietzsche experienced in 1865 as a result of exposure to Stirner's ideas, leading to his study of Schopenhauer.
+Nietzsche apparently befriended Eduard Mushacke.
+One study links this biographical detail with an "initial crisis" Nietzsche experienced in 1865 as a result of exposure to Stirner's ideas, leading to his study of Schopenhauer.